omega8cc/boa/docs/ABUSE-GUARD.md

 ### The 444-vs-404 convention

 - **`return 444`** — nginx's "close the connection, send no response".
-Used for **abuse denials**: a banned IP, a malformed asset-chain flood, a no-referer print/search probe, a forged/training AI crawler, a scanner pattern, a TLS handshake on the plain port.
+Used for **abuse denials**: a banned IP, a malformed asset-chain flood, a no-referer search probe, a forged/training AI crawler, a scanner pattern, a TLS handshake on the plain port.
 It gives the attacker no signal (no status line, body, or timing leak) and is the cheapest refusal.
 It also feeds `scan_nginx`'s per-IP `444`-weight, so a 444'd request both costs the attacker a connection and accrues score toward a ban.
-- **`return 404`** — a normal, cacheable "not found", reserved for cheap content-shape misses where a recoverable error keeps the false-positive blast radius small: the node-chain / lang-chain / content-chain URL-mutation floods, and special `.php`-probe URLs.
+- **`return 404`** — a normal, cacheable "not found", reserved for cheap content-shape misses where a recoverable error keeps the false-positive blast radius small: the node-chain / lang-chain / content-chain URL-mutation floods, the no-referer print and flag-toggle gates (their traffic class includes search crawlers, which surface a 444 as a 5xx), and special `.php`-probe URLs.
 A 404 still avoids a PHP bootstrap, so it is nearly as cheap as 444 but safer when the pattern *could* rarely match real content.

 > **A note on `return 403`.** `vhost_include.tpl.php` also emits `return 403` in several
 > places, but these are **not** abuse denials.
 Each is an `if ($cache_uid = '')`